scarborough-courtney/ohimanual/conceptual/Adaptive_Management.md

 **Adaptive Management**

-“If the Index were adopted as a management tool, recalculating scores regularly could reveal whether management actions had the intended effect on both overall ocean health and particular goals” (Halpern et al two thousand fourteen).
+> “If the Index were adopted as a management tool, recalculating scores regularly could reveal whether management actions had the intended effect on both overall ocean health and particular goals” (Halpern *et al.* 2014).

 Findings will help inform decision-makers about management actions and policies.
 However, understanding the effect of management actions requires iterative studies.
 Repeated assessments are also necessary to continuously adapt management strategies.